jhugon1/Halofinder-Dump/README.md

 ## **Overview**
 This repository contains a **curated selection of code** from my **research in computational astrophysics**, specifically focused on **halo finding and analysis in cosmological simulations**.

-I am the **sole author** of all the code included here.
 While the full project remains private due to its ongoing nature and pending publication, this repository serves to highlight a subsection of my **algorithm development, data analysis, and coding contributions** within a physics-driven computational framework.

 Some scripts in this repository may reference external files that are not included.
 I have omitted them from this repository to maintain the integrity of the shared contributions that went into them.